 Sturtevant Depot Parking

-Parking at the Sturtevant Depot is $7 per visit and can last up to 30 days; I checked that price in 2024.
+Parking at the Sturtevant Depot costs $7 per visit and lasts up to 30 days; I checked that price in 2024.
 For frequent travelers, the Village of Sturtevant offers convenient monthly, six-month, and yearly parking passes.

 As you approach the long-term parking area, you’ll notice two payment kiosks available.
 These kiosks accept both cards and cash, making it easy to pay for your parking.